 Second result is that there appears to be some change in behaviour in the sound treatments.
 Even though the browns don’t increase in behaviour, their behaviour changes.
 Jaw drops and hisses don’t decrease, but we see some occurrence of fixation, freezes and head jerks.
 Taipans increased in head jerks and freezes.
 Aspitides froze more.
 Overall this suggests a decrease in “aggressive” behaviours and an increase in “cautious/avoidance” behaviours in these genera.
 No response from pale-headed snakes, and death adder response might suggest dominant freezing response (at sound levels 2 & 3), but overall defensive/cautious behaviour count was extremely low, so not enough samples to really tell.

 It’s important to note that because of the relatively small sample size, these are more ‘indications’ or ‘fingerprints’ of behaviour change rather than really robust results.
 A single record of a behaviour is enough to move one of these points a decent amount across the plot, because the ‘abundance’ of behaviour is pretty low.

+This is a very important point that we need to strongly make.
+This will also allow us the leverage to point to future work, saying that it is clear there is a response, but due to captivity and low sample sizes, we cannot confidently predict how each species will respond to sound.
+But that the next step is using wild snakes and more individuals within a species.

 I think they’re still interesting though!

 Q: Is the probability of tongue flicks altered by sound treatments?

 The overarching results don’t change no matter whether we use ‘probability of at least one tongue flick’, or look at actual tongue flick count.
 Overall, tongue flick probability doesn’t change across sound treatments.
 Only real result is in the behaviour overview (first figure) where death adders only tongue flicked half the time, and every other genus tongue flicked in >90% of trials.

+I think this shows that tongue flicks are often used in every situation, revealing the reliance that snakes have on this sensory option.

 Q: Do sound treatments alter the probability of snake movement?